coala/coala/docs/Developers/Git_Basics.rst

 and send it.
 Now you have successfully edited your last commit!

-If you need to rebase, or want to edit an older commit from your branch, we have an amazing `tutorial that you can watch <https://asciinema.org/a/78683>`__ to understand how it works.
+If you need to rebase or want to edit an older commit from your branch, we have an amazing `tutorial that you can watch <https://asciinema.org/a/78683>`__ to understand how it works.